davner/31daysofgrief.github.io/_posts/2024-10-02-day-2-the-edge-of-gargantua.md

 I think about time a lot.
 Especially since moving to Los Angeles, where distances aren’t measured in miles, but in minutes. **Time governs everything**.

 It governs everything in my work, too.
 As a software engineer in time-domain astronomy, I have to be ahead, ready to respond to short-lived events and trigger our telescopes.
 Time zones are always on my mind, as the telescopes I support are in Chile, Arizona, and Hawaii.
-Seiously, *fuck daylight savings and  changing clocks*.
+Seriously, *fuck daylight savings and  changing clocks*.

 ---